telerik/winforms-docs/gridview/columns/accessing-and-iterating-through-columns.md

 # Accessing and Iterating through Columns

 ## Accessing Columns

 You can access a column by name or index.
-Generally speaking, accessing the columns by name is the preferred approach because if the
+Generally speaking, accessing the columns by name is the preferred approach because if the user reorders the columns the indexes would also change.

-      		user reorders the columns the indexes would also change.
+For example, the code snippet below sets the width of an image column named "Picture" to 110:

-For example, the code snippet below sets the width of an image column named "Picture" to 110: #_[C#] Accessing RadGridView columns_
+#### Accessing RadGridView columns

 {{source=..\SamplesCS\GridView\Columns\AccessingAndIteratingThroughColumns.cs region=accessingColumns}}
 {{source=..\SamplesVB\GridView\Columns\AccessingAndIteratingThroughColumns.vb region=accessingColumns}}